information

 • There may be traffic delays when construction is within the narrow part of the Force Avenue roadway.

-Environmental Services is coordinating with the Army Corps of Engineers, the Multnomah County Drainage District, and the Parks Bureau to obtain any necessary permits to access the sites and replace the air release valves.
+Environmental Services is coordinating with the Army Corps of Engineers, the Multnomah County Drainage District, and the Parks Bureau to obtain the necessary permits to access the sites and replace the air release valves.

 What are air release valves?